EddyLuten/mkdocs-live-edit-plugin/README.md

 ✅ Make sure that MkDocs binds to 0.0.0.0 (the default for MkDocs is 127.0.0.1) by specifying the following flag at startup: `mkdocs serve -a 0.0.0.0:8000`.
 The plugin will inherit this hostname (unless `websockets_host` is set in the plugin options).

+#### ⚠️ "Could not find article element to prepend controls!"

+The plugin was unable to automatically determine the element which houses the text of your article.
+You can use the `article_selector` setting to provide the correct selector syntaxt used by the [`querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector) function to find your article.
+This should be the parent element of your article's H1 tag, containing all of your article's text.

 ## Changelog

+### 0.3.1 (Feb 23, 2025)

+**Bug Fixes:**

+- Fixes an issue on Windows where the file's path name would populate using underscores rather than slashes.
+Fixes [#11](https://github.com/EddyLuten/mkdocs-live-edit-plugin/issues/5).
+Thank you, @ZeeWanderer for the contributing the fix!
+- Allows for the setting of an `article_selector` option to specify which element on the page contains the page's text.
+This should greatly improve compatibility with just about any theme.

 ### 0.3.0 (Feb 21, 2025)